pingcap/docs-cn/tools/tidb-binlog-kafka.md

     -V
         to print Pump version info
     -addr string
-        the address that Drainer provides service (default "127.0.0.1:8249") -c int
+        the address that Drainer provides service (default "192.168.0.10:8249") -c int
         to synchronize the downstream concurrency number, and a bigger value means better throughput performance (default 1) -config string
         to configure the file path of Drainer; if you specifies the configuration file, Drainer reads the configuration first; if the corresponding configuration also exists in the command line argument, Pump uses the command line configuration to cover that in the configuration file
     -data-dir string
-        the path of storing Drainer data (default "data.drainer") -kafka-addrs string
+        the path of storing Drainer data (default "data.drainer") -zookeeper-addrs string (-zookeeper-addrs="192.168.0.11:2181,192.168.0.12:2181,192.168.0.13:2181")
-        the connected Kafka address (default "127.0.0.1:9092")
-    -zookeeper-addrs string
-        the Zookeeper address; if you set the option, the Kafka address is got from Zookeeper; if you do not set the option, the value of kafka-addrs is used
+        the ZooKeeper address; you can set this option to get the Kafka address from ZooKeeper -dest-db-type string
-    -dest-db-type string
         the downstream service type of Drainer (default "mysql") -detect-interval int
         the interval of detecting Pump's status from PD (default 10, unit: second) -disable-dispatch
         whether to disable dispatching sqls in a single binlog; if you set the value to true, it is restored into a single transaction to synchronize in the order of each binlog (If the downstream service type is "mysql", set the value to false)
-    -gen-savepoint
-        If you set the value to true, only the savepoint meta file of Drainer is generated, and you can use it with mydumper -ignore-schemas string
+    -ignore-schemas string
         the DB filtering list (default "INFORMATION_SCHEMA,PERFORMANCE_SCHEMA,mysql,test"); does not support the rename DDL operation on the table of ignore schemas
+    -initial-commit-ts (default 0)
+        If Drainer does not provide related breakpoint information, you can use this option to configure the related breakpoint information
     -log-file string
         the path of the log file
     -log-rotate string